alcover/stricks/README.md

 ## Why ?

-Because handling C strings is tedious and error-prone.
+Handling C strings is hard.
 Keeping track of length, null-byte, reallocation, etc...
 Speed is also a concern with excessive calls to `strlen()`.